Melissamij/nomade-dreamer-blog/_drafts/winter-swimming.md

 categories:
   - travel
   - Self Care
-featured_image: /uploads/copenhague-1.jpg
+featured_image: /winter-swimming/IMG_8531.webp
 seo:
-  title: week end in Copenhagen
+  title: Winter Swimming Guide
   description: >-
-    Planning a trip in Copenhagen?
-Get all the infos you need to enjoy your week end.
+    Curious about winter swimming ?
+You want to start but don't know how... then this is for you.
+If you plan a trip in Copenhagen, few adresses for you to go for a swim.
-  social_image: /uploads/copenhague-1.jpg
+  social_image: /winter-swimming/IMG_8531.webp
   twitter_card:
+  keywords: >-
-  keywords: citytrip, visit copenhagen, week end in copenhagen, travel blog
+    citytrip, visit copenhagen, week end in copenhagen, travel blog, winter swimming, vinterbad,
   hide-from-google: false
 _comments:
   title: Max 70 characters